Time limits on asbestos claims

 In Pennsylvania and New Jersey, the deadline for filing claims is just two years from the date of diagnosis.
 A recent wrongful death case in Pennsylvania attempted to establish that the deadline clock should begin running at the time of death, rather than the date of diagnosis, but the claim was turned down by the State Supreme Court.

-For over 40 years, our attorneys have been helping victims of personal injury and wrongful death—and their families —get the compensation they deserve.
+For over 40 years, our personal injuries lawyers have been helping victims of personal injury and wrongful death—and their families —get the compensation they deserve.
 If you or someone close to you has suffered an asbestos-related illness (or may be at risk of developing one), please contact us for a free initial consultation.